 The amount that a Provincial and Local-level Government needs is called the fiscal needs amount.
 This amount is calculated on the basis of the recurrent cost of providing the assigned service delivery functions and responsibilities, as well as the revenue already available to the Provincial and Local-level Governments to pay for these services.

 Fiscal Needs Amounts for Provincial governments

 The fiscal needs amount for a Provincial Government is calculated using the formula:

-Estimated recurrent cost of assigned service delivery functions & responsibilities where:-
+Estimated recurrent cost of Assessed Fiscal Needs

+assigned service delivery revenue amounts

+functions & responsibilities

+where:-